-Electricity is the live blood of the modern economy.
+In the Proposer's view electricity is the live blood of the modern economy.
 The principle method by which electricity has been supplied to the Grid has been through the use of the Synchronous Generator, a device which converts rotational kinetic energy into electrical energy.
-Its design has worked well and has been used for many decades in thermal and hydro electric power stations which are generally based on a controllable primary energy source.
+Its design has worked well and has been used for many decades in thermal and hydroelectric power stations which are generally based on a controllable primary energy source.
 In addition, the design and operational behaviour of Synchronous Generators together with their dominance in Grid supply applications has a fundamental influence upon the dynamical characteristics of the Electricity Transmission and Distribution System.